 - All necessary equipment during dog sledding tour including sleds with own dogsled team.
-Each participant drives their own sled with four Siberian Huskies.
+Each participant drives their own sled, typically with 5-6 huskies per team.

 - Warm winter clothing for all activities: snowscooter overalls, winter boots, hat, gloves, inner and outer socks.

 - Sleeping bag, sleeping sheet and pillow case, foam sleeping mat (reindeer skins are also used in the tipi for extra insulation).

 - Lavvu (tipi) for common use for eating, socialising, etc (weather conditions permitting).